 Mastering Coordinating Conjunctions: For, And, Nor, But, Or, Yet, So

 Coordinating conjunctions are single words that connect elements of equal grammatical rank.
 These elements can be words, phrases, or independent clauses.
-It's the "coordinating" aspect that's key; they link things that are grammatically parallel.
+But it's the "coordinating" aspect that's key; they link things that are grammatically parallel.
 Think of it like building with LEGOs: coordinating conjunctions are the connectors that join two equally sized LEGO bricks.
 They help to create sentences that are balanced and readable.

 Comprehensive Overview